 - Physical therapy

-How long will it take my fracture to heal?
+How long will it take my hand or wrist fracture to heal?

 It depends.
 Your healing process is as individual as you are.
 Much depends on the type and location of the fracture, your age, health, and general physical well-being.
 The average healing process for a broken bone is anywhere from six to eight weeks.
 It may be slightly longer if surgery is required.

 At Summit, our primary goal is to make sure your bones heal properly so you can get back to your everyday active life as quickly as possible without any future symptoms or loss of function.

 Summit Orthopedics provides personalized hand and wrist expertise

 The function of our hands is integrated through our wrists and arms to our shoulders; a problem anywhere along our arm may have a significant impact on hand function and quality of life.
 If you experience an injury or uncomfortable symptoms, our fellowship-trained hand and wrist surgeons are here to help.
 Summit physicians receive the highest levels of training and exclusively provide individualized care for conditions of the hand, wrist, and elbow.

 Start your journey to better function and less pain.
 Find your hand expert, request an appointment online, or call us at (651) 968–5201 to schedule a consultation.

 Summit has convenient locations across the Minneapolis-St. Paul metro area, serving Minnesota and western Wisconsin.
 We have state-of-the-art centers for comprehensive orthopedic care in Eagan, MN, Plymouth, MN, Vadnais Heights, MN, and Woodbury, MN, as well as additional community clinics throughout the metro and southern Minnesota.